 There is considerable interest in the use of digital education or e-learning in professional development and continuing education, which applies to transfusion medicine (TM) as much as other disciplines.
 Advantages of e-learning programs may include the ability to engage rapidly with a large target audience, a reduction in costs when compared to traditional training methods, a design that can adapt in a timely manner to new developments, and the ability to use analytics and data on learner engagement to facilitate feedback.
-E-learning may therefore offer a more flexible, affordable, and accessible alternative to traditional learning as it transcends location and time constraints.1 Different e-learning or digital formats are well described, including online or offline digital education, open online courses, mobile education, gaming and gamification, virtual reality, and use of virtual patients.2 Through the range of different modalities, e-learning should enable different and possibly more targeted educational experiences with varying forms and levels of interactivity, immersion, duration, and feedback.3 These formats of digital or e-learning contrasted education should be with more traditional formats of education, based on face-to-face training and didactic lectures.
+E-learning may therefore offer a more flexible, affordable, and accessible alternative to traditional learning as it transcends location and time constraints.
+Different e-learning or digital formats are well described, including online or offline digital education, open online courses, mobile education, gaming and gamification, virtual reality, and use of virtual patients.
+Through the range of different modalities, e-learning should enable different and possibly more targeted educational experiences with varying forms and levels of interactivity, immersion, duration, and feedback.
+These formats of digital or e-learning education should contrasted be with more traditional formats of education, based on face-to-face training and didactic lectures.

 There are some specific challenges for education in TM, given the need to support and enable broad target audiences, from donor health to monitoring transfused patients and assessing the appropriate use of blood.
 This requires an effective approach to target education at a wide range of multidisciplinary healthcare professionals, including clinical, nursing, and laboratory staff in hospitals and blood establishments.
 It is also recognized that transfusion education should be provided across graduate, postgraduate, and continuing education programs to ensure the acquisition of basic as well as more advanced transfusion knowledge, and to disseminate updated evidence-based practice.
 During a career, transfusion knowledge uptake is important to prevent process errors, to ensure compliance with evidence-based guidelines, and the rational use of safe blood products.
 Learner feedback and assessment are crucial to ensure that educational interventions are achieving the targeted objectives and the needs of learners.
-As might be expected, e-learning programs have been implemented in multiple TM jurisdictions, as reported in a recent survey distributed to the members of the International Society of Blood Transfusion (ISBT), which demonstrated the widespread use of e-learning courses with a substantial proportion being developed during the Coronavirus disease-19 (COVID-19) pandemic.4
+As might be expected, e-learning programs have been implemented in multiple TM jurisdictions, as reported in a recent survey distributed to the